MUNsdh/readthedocs/docs/source/Tool Changes.rst

 **NOTE: You may need to take apart another tool in order to get the correct holder, collet, bit, etc.**

-6. To insert the tool back into the collet:
+6. To insert the tool into the collet:

    a.
 Hold the tool by the black part but this time, don’t let your hands go too high - make sure they aren’t wrapped around or near the notches.
-The force behind the spindle is a lot and you do not want your fingers to get  caught.
+There is a lot of force behind the spindle and you do not want your fingers to get caught.

 .. figure:: ../_static/images/InsertTool.JPEG
    :figwidth: 700px